Polynomiography

 Interview with Bahman Kalantari Dr. Bahman Kalantari discusses software he has developed through his research into polynomial root-finding.

-ANIMATION ON YouTube
+ANIMATION ON YOUTUBE

 The Rise of Polynomials: A polynomiograph of z3 - 1 coming to life through 3D animation (and music).